rbtcollins/bitnami-docker/redmine.md

 ### Create persistent disk

-In this example we will make use of [persistent disks](https://cloud.google.com/compute/docs/disks/), allowing the database server to preserve its state across pod shutdown and startup.
+We will make use of [persistent disks](https://cloud.google.com/compute/docs/disks/) for MariaDB, allowing the database server to preserve its state across pod shutdown and startup.

 ```bash
 $ gcloud compute disks create --size 200GB mariadb-disk
 ```

-This disk will be used in the MariaDB pod definition.
+We will use the `mariadb-disk` in the MariaDB pod definition in the next step.

 ### MariaDB pod